servicebinding/runtime/README.md

 - for each `ServiceBinding` the resolved `Secret` name is projected into the workload
 - the delta between the original resource and the projected resource is returned with the webhook response as a patch

-The `ValidationWebhookConfiguration` is used as an alternative to watching the API Server directly for these types and keeping an informer cache.
+The `ValidatingWebhookConfiguration` is used as an alternative to watching the API Server directly for these types and keeping an informer cache.
 When a webhook request is received, the `ServiceBinding`s that reference that resource as a workload or service are resolved and enqueued for the controller to process.

 No blocking work is performed within the webhooks.